antaress.ANTARESS_analysis.ANTARESS_joined_star module#

 TBD

-- mod_DIProp(param, args, inst, vis, n_coord)[source]#
+- mod_DIProp(param, system_param, fixed_args, inst, vis, n_coord)[source]#

 Model function: global stellar property